Keksuccino/docs_fancymenu/faq.md

 ### How can I remove the header and footer (the dirt texture bars) on scrollable screens?
 In FancyMenu v3, you can customize these.
 In the layout editor, right-click the editor background and look for options like "Customize Header/Footer".
 You can set their textures to be fully transparent to effectively remove them visually.
 Note that this may not work on all screens, especially older or heavily modded ones.

+### I can't create a layout "for the current screen".
+The button is greyed out.
+You need to enabled customizations for that screen first via **menu bar -> Customization -> Current Screen Customizations -> toggle it to Enabled**.